ocastaneda82/crm-test/README.md

 I used Create React App to start my aplication

-I am using BEM methodology to make my css and Less to compilate this
+I used BEM methodology to make my css and Less to compilate this

+I used React Redux to manage the states

+I used React Thunk to manage the asynchronous requests

+I used Axios to make the Api request